cncf/tag-app-delivery/website/content/blog/2023-10-kubecon-chicago.md

 delivery topics; if you'd like to share an open source project, a new idea, or just lead an open discussion please let us know by filling out [this form](https://forms.gle/ZbNxrK5f72otckvj7).
+The project meeting will also be [livestreamed to YouTube](https://www.youtube.com/watch?v=NZCmYRVziGY).

 Here's that info again:

-- Project meeting on Monday 11/6 from 8am-12pm at the [Marriot Marquis](https://maps.app.goo.gl/6gczBxScup8Cn6tBA), Level 4, room name Probability
+- Project meeting on Monday 11/6 from 8am-12pm at the [Marriot Marquis](https://maps.app.goo.gl/6gczBxScup8Cn6tBA), Level 4, room name Probability and [YouTube](https://www.youtube.com/watch?v=NZCmYRVziGY).
 - Booth and meetup spot at project pavilion booth #41 on the show floor each afternoon and evening
 - Form for presentation and discussion proposals: <https://forms.gle/ZbNxrK5f72otckvj7>